SKR7lex/winC2D/README.md

 ### Introduction
 winC2D helps users easily migrate installed software and common folders from the C drive to other disks, and supports modifying the system default installation location and user folder paths.
 Multi-language UI supported (Simplified Chinese, Traditional Chinese, English, Japanese, Korean, Russian, Portuguese, etc).

+### reminder
+When this tool migrates installed software it creates symbolic links so the original paths continue to work — this lets moved software run from the new location without changing the applications or their shortcuts.
+The standard migration operation does not modify registry entries.

+Note: The "change default install location" feature modifies the system registry to change where new apps are installed.
+If you experience problems after changing this setting, please restore the default install location in the app settings or roll back using a system restore/backup.

 ### Features
 - Scan installed software and common user folders on C drive, support multi-selection migration